The Application Process

 STAYING IN TOUCH

 As you proceed through the admission process, we hope that you will stay in touch with the Gordon Career Center.
 Both our personal interest in your application and our professional interest in how Wesleyan students are received at medical schools make us eager to know how you are doing.
-Whether you are off campus or on, please telephone, drop in, or send an email.
+Whether you are off-campus or on, please telephone, drop in, or send an email.
 Once you have finalized your plans, please update your information in Wesleyan’s alumni directory.